wind-m05/wind-m05.github.io/_posts/2022-11-14-Motion-Control-on-a-4th-order-setup.md

 $$\frac{\theta_2}{T_i} = \frac{d s + k}{J_1 J_2 s^4 + (J_1 + J_2) d s^3 + (J_1 + J_2) ks^2}$$

 ## Identification theory
-Since every PATO setup is different and exact terms for the damping as well as the stiffness are not exactly known (and change over time), system identification will be performed via the direct method.
+Since every setup is different and exact terms for the damping as well as the stiffness are not exactly known (and change over time), system identification will be performed via the direct method.
 The reason for this method over the 2 and 3 point method is because the open-loop system is stable.
 A diagram of how the measurements have been done is shown below.

 ![direct_method](/assets/images/pato-control/direct_method.png)